 Coffee boosts the production of gastric acid.
 When there’s no food present in your belly, an increased amount of acid damages the lining of the stomach; this also aggravates gut disorders and prompts the problems of indigestion, heartburn, and vomiting.

 Disrupts the Circadian Rhythm:

-Drinking coffee first thing in the morning, when you haven’t eaten your breakfast, can disrupt the Circadian rhythm.
+Drinking coffee first thing in the morning, when you haven’t eaten breakfast, can disrupt the Circadian rhythm.
 What is the circadian rhythm?
 It is the normal sleep-wake cycle that repeats every 24 hours.
-The first thing to learn about drinking coffee on an empty stomach is that it will screw with your inner clock, also known as circadian rhythm.
+So the first thing to learn about drinking coffee on an empty stomach is that it will screw with your inner clock, also known as circadian rhythm.